YukhtmanReturns/pattern-profile-warmup/readme.md

 CONTENT CHANGES IN INDEX.HTML

-1. Changing the page title to your name (or a title of your choosing)
+- Changing the page title to your name (or a title of your choosing)
-2. Changing the content of the h1 to match your name
+- Changing the content of the h1 to match your name
-3. Changing the content of the p to match a description or phrase or motto
+- Changing the content of the p to match a description or phrase or motto
-4. Changing the Facebook, Twitter, Github links to point to your own pages.
-(If you don't have a twitter delete that link).
+- Changing the Facebook, Twitter, Github links to point to your own page- (If you don't have a twitter delete that link).
 Hint: You will have to change the href attribute value to change where the link points.
 If you have other links you can add those.

 STYLE / APPEARANCE CHANGES IN STYLE.CSS